iams3cond/misc/assignments/assignment2/handout.md

 }
 ```

-Calling `dump_dot("avl_viz.dot")` in your main driver will produce a file `avl_viz.dot`
+Calling `dump_dot("avl_viz.dot")` in your main driver should write a dot file
-to the current directory.
-You can transform the dot file into a picture (png) with the
+(in this case, `avl_viz.dot`) to the current directory.
+You can tell Graphviz to transform
-following command:
+the dot file into a .png with the following command:
 ```
 > $Daniels-MacBook:src daniel$ dot avl_viz.dot | neato -n -Tpng -o avl_viz.png
 ```
-This will produce `avl_viz.png` to your current directory
+After this, you should see `avl_viz.png` in your current directory.

 ## Notes, hints, etc